jmacgregor-accenture/CI-Kata-Madness/README.md

 So that I can confirm my front end and back end are communicating correctly.
 ```
-Acceptance Criteria: With both containers running, integration tests should pass by pushing a button and receiving expected result.
+Acceptance Criteria: With both containers running, end-to-end tests should pass by pushing a button and receiving expected result.
 Tests fail if containers are not running.

 ## Card: Image Refresh
 ```